Bhavana5N/resume_py/README.simple.md

 ```

 ### 3. Add Your Resume
-Create `input/resume.txt` with your resume text.
+Create `input/resume.yml` with your structured resume (copy the default file to start).

 ### 4. Run It!
 ```bash